Corsican Crisis: British response

 In contrast to the government's lack of interest, news of the invasion sparked popular support in favour of the Corsicans.
 James Boswell, a long-standing champion of the Corsicans, lobbied leading members of society and organised thirty cannons to be sent from the Carron Ironworks in Falkirk.
 Boswell's book An Account of Corsica became a best-seller and helped to fan public interest in the plight of the Corsicans.

 Great Britain in the 1760s was unable to build a system of alliances with other European states as it had done in the past, a problem that became acute during the Corsican crisis and the later American War of Independence.
 France's invasion had been unpopular with Spain and Sardinia and, prodded into action by the public attacks on them, the British government began tentative negotiations to try to build a coalition of states that would oppose French annexation of the island.
 However, with a lack of will on either side, these soon collapsed.
-Despite calls in Parliament, Grafton refused to consider sending troops to Corsica or mobilising the navy.
+Despite calls in Parliament, Grafton refused to consider sending troops to Corsica or mobilising the Royal Navy.